 Not having enough thermal paste on the CPU die is more harmful than having too much.
-Of course, excessive thermal paste application is a waste of money and looks sloppy.
+Of course, excessive thermal paste application wastes money and looks sloppy.

 Finally, there is another option available for keeping the processor cool.
 It is liquid cooling.
-A closed-loop liquid cooler, also known as All in One, is necessary for those gamers who wish to overclock their system.
+A closed-loop liquid cooler, or All in One, is necessary for those gamers who wish to overclock their system.

-Whether you choose air or a liquid cooling option, may depend on your budget and experience.
+Choosing an air or liquid cooling option may depend on your budget and experience.

 - OPTICAL DRIVE-CD/DVD ROM

-Optical Drives, aka CD/DVD ROM Drives, may not be needed for a dedicated gaming PC since many software games today can be downloaded from the internet.
+Optical Drives, aka CD/DVD ROM Drives, may not be needed for a dedicated gaming PC since many software games today can be downloaded online.